 Other than weight loss, the Nutritarian Diet may offer several additional benefits.

 May boost heart health

-The Nutritarian Diet may reduce heart disease risk factors like high cholesterol and blood pressure levels.
+The Nutritarian Diet may reduce heart disease risk factors such as high cholesterol and high blood pressure levels.

 In a 6-week study, 35 people following the Nutritarian Diet cut their total and LDL (bad) cholesterol levels by 11% and 13%, respectively (

 In one study, 328 people with untreated high cholesterol experienced a 25% reduction in LDL (bad) cholesterol after following the Nutritarian Diet for 3 years (

 Furthermore, in a 7-month trial, 10 adults with diabetes on the Nutritarian Diet saw their blood pressure drop from an average high of 148/87 mm Hg to a normal 121/74 mm Hg, on average (16).